 Shin splints are a common overuse injury where you may experience pain in the front of your lower legs (shins).
 Most people recover from them with rest and ice without long-term health issues.
 However, if left untreated, shin splints can lead to a tibial stress fracture.

-This condition develops from repeated stress on your shin bone from muscle pulling.
+Shin splints develop from repetitive loading of the tibia that exceeds the bone’s ability to remodel, resulting in a bone stress reaction with involvement of surrounding periosteal tissue.
 Activities like running and jumping can cause your shin bone to swell and weaken.
 If the bone does not heal properly, the damage can worsen and lead to severe pain.
 This stress can come from starting a new exercise routine or increasing your activity level too quickly.

 Shin splints, medically known as Medial Tibial Stress Syndrome (MTSS), are characterized by pain along the inner edge of the shin bone (tibia).
 The pain results from an overuse injury, causing excessive stress on the shin bone and the tissues attaching to it.
 This is more accurately described as a bone stress reaction rather than simple inflammation.
 It is most often seen in athletes and individuals who engage in activities that involve repeated impact, such as running or jumping, which place significant stress on the lower leg.